 - 50% reduction in final waste disposal by fiscal 2025 compared to fiscal 2019

-As a waste-discharging enterprise, the Group is taking steps to advance the appropriate management of waste.
-At domestic bases, we are concluding agreements with contractors for the collection, conveyance, and processing of waste, issuing manifests, and conducting regular on-site surveys of disposal contractors.
+As a waste-discharging enterprise, the Group properly implements and manages the conclusion of agreements with contractors for waste collection, conveyance and processing, the management of electronic manifests, and on-site confirmation of disposal contractors.

 We choose waste disposal contractors who proactively recycle resources, conduct on-site confirmation before concluding these contracts, and evaluate whether disposal consignment is possible.

 In fiscal 2022, waste generated by the domestic Group was 35% less than in fiscal 2019 and final disposal was 52% less than in fiscal 2019.
 The recycling rate was 59%.
 Going forward, we will evaluate measures to further promote recycling, including revision of processing methods and vendor selection.

 Furthermore, we will continue to implement initiatives to minimize waste, such as switching from disposing of recovered solvents that have exceeded their recovery period, to sale of these substances.

 Reduction of Plastic Consumption and Promotion of Recycling

 In recent years, environmental pollution caused by the discharge and long-term accumulation of plastic waste in the ocean has become a major global problem.
 Additionally, disposal of fossil-based plastics has been demonstrated to increase greenhouse gas emissions.
 In the Group, we are considering improving the plastic materials used for packaging pharmaceuticals, with a view to improving our measures towards environmental problems associated with these plastics.

 58% of the plastic waste generated by the domestic Group in fiscal 2022 was recycled (fiscal 2019: 48%).
 Looking to the future, we will continue to evaluate methods of further increasing the recycling rate.